DeanShaked/SecuredLoginPHP/README.md

 Secured Login & Register System build with HTML/CSS/PHP and mySQL for DB service.

 # What I've Learned
-* Write and Read queries on Database
+* Insert and Update data on DB
 * Regex for passwords
 * Sesssion and Cookies